mbzuai-nlp/bactrian-x/README.md

 ## Data and Model Release

-**Note**: We are keep updating this repository.
-Number of languages will be more than 52 in future, and the current models are mostly only in 7B-size.
-We are welcome any researchers who want to contribute larger models.
+**Note**: We are continually updating this repository.
+The number of languages will be more than 52 in the future, and current models are mostly only 7B in size.
+We welcome any collaborators who are willing to contribute larger models.

-Data preperation:
+Data preparation:

-1. English Instructions: The English instuctions are obtained from [alpaca-52k](https://github.com/tatsu-lab/stanford_alpaca), and [dolly-15k](https://github.com/databrickslabs/dolly/tree/master/data), saved to [instructions.json](https://github.com/MBZUAI-nlp/Bactrian-X/data/instructions.json).
+1. English Instructions: The English instuctions were obtained from [alpaca-52k](https://github.com/tatsu-lab/stanford_alpaca), and [dolly-15k](https://github.com/databrickslabs/dolly/tree/master/data), and saved to [instructions.json](https://github.com/MBZUAI-nlp/Bactrian-X/data/instructions.json).
-2. Instruction Translation: The instructions (and inputs) are translated into 51 languages using Google Translation API (conducted on April 2023).
+2. Instruction Translation: The instructions (and inputs) were translated into 51 languages using the Google Translation API (conducted in April 2023).
-3. Output Generation: We generate output from `gpt-3.5-turbo` for each language (conducted on April 2023).
+3. Output Generation: We generate output from `gpt-3.5-turbo` for each language (conducted in April 2023).

-We use 52 languages of [mBART-50](https://arxiv.org/abs/2008.00401).
-Each dataset, monolingual models (Bactrian-ISO), and multilingual model (Bactrian-X) can be downloaded below.
+We use the 52 languages of [mBART-50](https://arxiv.org/abs/2008.00401).
+The datasets, monolingual models (Bactrian-ISO), and multilingual model (Bactrian-X) can be downloaded below.